 Chikkodi is a taluka and Town Municipal Council city constituted in 1973 in the Belagavi district of Karnataka.
-The taluka has many district level offices.
+The taluka has many district-level offices.
 With a population of 40,000, it, mostly dependent on agriculture.
 Sugarcane occupies an important place in the economy of Chikkodi which has three sugar factories – Dudhaganga Krishna Sugar Factory, Nanadi which is the nearest, Venkateshwara Power Project Ltd, Bedkihal, and Om Sugars Ltd, Jainapur among others.

 Tobacco farming is another major agricultural sector.
 Major production of tobacco comes from Galatga, Shiragaonwadi, Khadaklat villages.
 Nowadays trend of Sericulture is picking up.
-Presently, Chikkodi Lok Sabha constituency comprises the eight Legislative Assembly segments: Nippani, Chikkodi–Sadalga, Athni, Kagawad, Kudachi, Raybag, Hukeri and Yemkanmardi.
+Presently, Chikkodi Lok Sabha constituency comprises the eight Legislative Assembly segments: Nippani, Chikkodi–Sadalga, Athni, Kagawad, Kudachi, Raybag, Hukeri, and Yemkanmardi.

 What are your priorities for Chikodi?

 Chikkodi has 208 electric poles in its taluk.
 My priority is to make these 208 electric poles as Smart Lights.
-The objective of the initiative is to make Chikkodi a smart town beginning with strengthening streetlights using latest technology.
+The objective of the initiative is to make Chikkodi a smart town beginning with strengthening streetlights using the latest technology.

 What is the status of the smart lighting project?